-4th December 2013 – Millions of us will buy a Christmas tree in the next few weeks, but could our new festive housemate end up needling us in more ways than one.
+Millions of us buy a Christmas tree in December each year, but could our new festive housemate end up needling us in more ways than one.

 You might have heard of 'Christmas Tree Syndrome' and dismissed it as just another bah humbug health scare dreamt up for this time of year.
 However experts say that for some of us, living with a forest fir tree in our house for several weeks, is the cause of a range of health problems.